litdb/litdb.dev/MyApp/_pages/overview.md

 ## Expressive

-At the same time litdb SQL Builders and Fragments doesn't restrict you to a subset of SQL, you can use the full expressiveness of your RDBMS SQL to make use of RDBMS-specific features when needed.
+At the same time litdb SQL Builders and Fragments doesn't restrict you to a subset of SQL, instead of forcing the use of a more restrictive query language that abstracts away the full power of SQL, litdb's SQL Builders are designed for creating type-safe parameterized SQL that can be executed on any RDBMS, but when needed you can use the full expressiveness of your RDBMS SQL dialect to make use of RDBMS-specific features.